 The bar must be set high!
 The situation at the moment where the UK can be destroyed by a mere 50% of the voters who happen to vote on the day, plus 1, is an unacceptable constitutional absurdity!

-In this article on our Legacy Site we examined the "40% rule" in 1979, and the Scottish Nationalist arguments against it.
+In this article on our Legacy Site we examined the "40% rule" in 1979, and the Scottish Nationalist arguments against it (this link takes you to our previous website>.
 "The Case for a Threshold at the 'Love the UK Day' Referendum" (4-5-12).